simon-glitch/simon-glitch.github.io/projects/notes/The Republic/book-1.md

 * Then we are not going to listen; of that you may be assured.
 * Adeimantus added: Has no one told you of the torch-race on horseback in honour of the goddess which will take place in the evening?

-With horses!
-I replied: That is a novelty.
-Will horsemen carry torches and pass them one to another during the race?
+[A torch race] **with horses!** I replied: That is a novelty.
+Will horsemen carry torches and pass them [from] one to another during the race?

 Yes, said Polemarchus, and not only so, but a festival will he celebrated at night, which you certainly ought to see.
 Let us rise soon after supper and see this festival; there will be a gathering of young men, and we will have a good talk.
 Stay then, and do not be perverse.